datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

     - summarising data {{6}}

-- Explore and summarize a real life database. {{7}}
+- Explore and summarise a real life database. {{7}}

 `@script`
 SQL Stands for structured query language.

-You can do many thing with a database using sql such as accessing and interrogating relational databases and other things like retrieving, manipulating or aggregating data with SQL and many more.
+You can use SQL to interact with relational databases and other things such as retrieving, manipulating or aggregating data and many more.

-In this video you will be building sql queries to explore and summarize a real life database.
+In this video you will be building sql queries to explore and summarise a real life database.

 ---